APSC

 What is APSC?

 Ans.
-The Assam Public Service Commission (APSC) advise state government of Assam for various services like recruitment, assessment of officers for promotion, help government with forming rules and regulations regarding recruitment process, assist in fixing and protecting pay scale for the officers and government servants appointed, conduct departmental examinations for various positions for government and public sector units across the Assam.
+The Assam Public Service Commission (APSC) advises the state government of Assam for various services like recruitment, assessment of officers for promotion, helping the government with forming rules and regulations regarding the recruitment process, assisting in fixing and protecting pay scale for the officers and government servants appointed, conduct departmental examinations for various positions for government and public sector units across the Assam.

 Ans.
-Candidates appearing for APSC exam should prepare for the exam in the following ways:
+Candidates appearing for the APSC exam should prepare for the exam in the following ways:

-1. Candidates should visit APSC official website on regular basis and keep checking for notifications related to the post they want to appear APSC CCE exam.
+1. Candidates should visit the APSC official website regularly and keep checking for notifications related to the post they want to appear APSC CCE exam.

-2. The event calendar will help candidate to plan to prepare for the exam, preliminary and mains exam papers, distribution of marks, subjects covered, syllabus and recommended books to prepare for the exam.
+2. The event calendar will help candidates to plan to prepare for the exam, preliminary and mains exam papers, distribution of marks, subjects covered, syllabus, and recommended books to prepare for the exam.

-3. Candidates should prepare proper time table for daily completing particular topic, and weekly revising completed topics.
+3. Candidates should prepare a proper timetable for daily completing particular topics, and weekly revising completed topics.

-6. Candidates will need to prepare for atleast 6 months, read and learn minimum of 6-8 hours per day.
+6. Candidates will need to prepare for at least 6 months, read, and learn a minimum of 6-8 hours per day.

-7. Practice on computer based objective type multiple choice answers for the exam from previous years of questions asked in APSC CCE exam.
+7. Practice on computer-based objective type multiple choice answers for the exam from previous years of questions asked in the APSC CCE exam.

-8. There will be essay and need to write on 2 topics, hence candidates should able to write error free grammatically correct sentences for the essay.
+8. There will be an essay and the need to write on 2 topics, hence candidates should able to write error-free grammatically correct sentences for the essay.

-How many attempts are allowed for taking APSC exam?
+How many attempts are allowed for taking the APSC exam?

 How to crack APSC exam?

 Ans.
-Candidates appearing for the APSC CCE 2022 exam should revise the preparation of subjects and topics covered in syllabus from recommended learning resources like books, magazines, e-learning sites, news channels for current affairs etc.
+Candidates appearing for the APSC CCE 2022 exam should revise the preparation of subjects and topics covered in the syllabus from recommended learning resources like books, magazines, e-learning sites, news channels for current affairs, etc.

-Mock tests on questions will give confidence to candidates while appearing for interview.
+Mock tests on questions will give confidence to candidates while appearing for the interview.

-Candidates should learn time management on daily tasks to be completed.
+Candidates should learn time management for daily tasks to be completed.

-Candidates can enroll themselves in coaching institutes that prepare for APSC CCE exam and subjects and topics covered in syllabus.
+Candidates can enroll themselves in coaching institutes that prepare for the APSC CCE exam and subjects and topics covered in the syllabus.

-Finally candidates should take care of their health by keeping themselves fit to learn longer hours studying the topics, eat good food giving energy required for better memory.
+Finally, candidates should take care of their health by keeping themselves fit to learn longer hours studying the topics, and eating good food giving energy required for better memory.

-How to prepare for APSC exam without coaching?
+How to prepare for the APSC exam without coaching?

 Ans.
-Candidates appearing for APSC exam can prepare for the exam even without attending coaching class.
+Candidates appearing for the APSC exam can prepare for the exam even without attending coaching classes.

-Inflation, monetary and fiscal policy, international economic policies knowledge should be covered.
+Inflation, monetary and fiscal policy, and international economic policies knowledge should be covered.

-Candidates should cover on Assam based topics to surely cover and prepare for the topics
+Candidates should cover on Assam based topics and prepare for the topics

-Cover multiple choice questions from previous exams, create notes and prepare from these notes, refer from recommended resources on current affairs for Assam and India.
+Cover multiple choice questions from previous exams, create notes and prepare from these notes, and refer to recommended resources on current affairs for Assam and India.

 What are the jobs after qualifying APSC exam?

-What is the qualification required for APSC exam?
+What is the qualification required for the APSC exam?

 Ans.
-Candidates applying for APSC CCE exam should have Bachelor degree in Agriculture, Civil Engineering or specific position related skills from recognized university.
+Candidates applying for the APSC CCE exam should have Bachelor’s degree in Agriculture, Civil Engineering, or specific position-related skills from a recognized university.

 How many exams are there in APSC?

 Ans.
-APSC CCE exam has three phases of recruitment – APSC CCE preliminary exam with 2 papers, next phase is APSC CCE mains exam with 8 papers and finally interview process,
+APSC CCE exam has three phases of recruitment – the APSC CCE preliminary exam with 2 papers, next phase is APSC CCE mains exam with 8 papers, and finally interview process,

 What is the salary of APSC?